garrett/jekyll-springboard-rdo/index.md

 {:.lead}
 RDO project is made of people like you!
 If you want to help out, [here's how](/community) you can get involved.

-If you are interested in our community, please have a look at our [Code Review process](https://review.rdoproject.org/) and follow the discussion on the [RDO mailing list](https://www.redhat.com/mailman/listinfo/rdo-list)where the discussion covers topics like installing, running, and using OpenStack on Red&nbsp;Hat based distributions.
+If you are interested in our community, please have a look at our [Code Review process](https://review.rdoproject.org/) and follow the discussion on the [RDO mailing list](https://www.redhat.com/mailman/listinfo/rdo-list) where the discussion covers topics like installing, running, and using OpenStack on Red&nbsp;Hat based distributions.

 Want to update this documentation?
 Great!
 All you need is a GitHub account, then visit the link at the very bottom of each page, entitled "Edit this page on GitHub".